pratyakshm/WinRice/doc/Settings.md

 WinRice asks if you want to install apps.
 If you choose to do so, you will be presented with two methods of app installation, which are [Winstall](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/winstall.md) and [WinGet import](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/import.md).

-WinRice asks if you want to install Chocolatey Package Manager.

 ## App Uninstallation

 WinRice asks if you want to uninstall some built-in apps that are generally left unused.
 To learn more, see [App-uninstallation.md](https://github.com/pratyakshm/WinRice/blob/main/doc/App-uninstallation.md).